lamhq/tech-notes/pages/devops/aws/governance/organizations.md

 Provides capability to require specific tags is leveraged for all AWS resources.

 This ensures consistent tagging practices and it enables better resource categorization and tracking

-## Migrating accounts between organizations

-Accounts can be migrated between organizations.

-You must have root or IAM access to both the member and management accounts.

-For migrating a few accounts, use AWS Organizations console.
-Otherwise, use API or AWS CLI.

-Billing history and billing reports for all accounts stay with the management account in an organization.

-Before migration download any billing or report history for any member accounts that you want to keep.

-When a member account leaves an organization, all charges incurred by the account are charged directly to the standalone account.

-Even if the account move only takes a minute to process, it is likely that some charges will be incurred by the member account.

 ## Best practices